dukeceicenter/jailbreak-reasoning-openai-o1o3-deepseek-r1/README.md

 | DeepSeek-R1              | [🤗 HuggingFace](https://huggingface.co/datasets/DukeCEICenter/Malicious_Educator_hcot_DeepSeek-R1)  |
 | Gemini-2.0-Flash-Thinking| [🤗 HuggingFace](https://huggingface.co/datasets/DukeCEICenter/Malicious_Educator_hcot_Gemini-2.0-Flash-Thinking) |

 The H-CoT in the Malicious-Educator dataset may become ineffective due to continuous model updates.
-If you find that some H-CoTs are no longer effective or discover new harmful goals along with effective H-CoTs, please report them via GitHub issues or submit them through the Google Form below.
+If you find that some H-CoTs are no longer effective or discover new harmful goals along with effective H-CoTs, kindly report them via GitHub issues or submit them through the Google Form below.

 If you're interested, you are also welcome to contribute your data collection to make the Malicious-Educator dataset more comprehensive.

 **Everyone who provides effective information will be included in our GitHub acknowledgment list.**

-Please follow the form format:
+Kindly adhere to the form format provided below:

 1. Your account type (ex: free, plus, pro, API, etc.)
 2. Date